 Your preferred name might already be taken, so you first need to check its availability.
 You can search for the availability of names through the Corporations Division business name database.
 If you find a good available name and don’t want someone else to claim it before you finish filing your paperwork, you also can reserve the name for a fee online at the Georgia Corporations Division website or by filing a Name Reservation Request by mail.
 If you’d rather have us do that for you, all you have to do is visit ZenBusiness’s name reservation page to submit your preferred name.

 You may also want to think about finding a domain name that aligns with your business name so that your website can be found more easily.
 Visit ZenBusiness’s domain name registration service to secure a domain name that matches your Georgia professional corporation’s name.

-Select a Georgia registered agent
+Step 2: Select a Georgia registered agent

 After choosing your name, you’re required by law to appoint a registered agent who will receive legal notices on your PC’s behalf.
 Anyone, including yourself, a shareholder, or an officer in your corporation, can serve as the registered agent.
 The main requirements are that they are authorized to conduct business in Georgia, have a physical office address, and are available during regular business hours.

 To avoid complications and save time, you can engage the services of a proven registered agent provider, such as ZenBusiness’s registered agent services, to help you stay in compliance.

 Step 3: Complete your Georgia Articles of Incorporation

 Georgia Articles of Incorporation are the documents used by the state of Georgia to register professional corporations.
 An incorporator is responsible for ensuring a corporation gains legal recognition by filing and submitting the Articles of Incorporation.